Tom Kundig: Early life and career

 After working for other firms around the world, Kundig joined Olson Kundig Architects in 1986.
 He first came to national attention with Studio House, a private residence that he completed in 1998.
 In 2002, he completed Chicken Point Cabin, a private residence that remains one of his most "iconic and poetic" designs that includes one of his most recognized gizmos: a 20-foot by 30-foot window-wall that opens with a hand crank.

 Kundig regularly serves on design juries and lectures around the world on architecture and design.
 He has been a university studio critic throughout the United States and in Japan, including at Harvard University and the University of Oregon, and has served as the John G. Williams Distinguished Professor at the University of Arkansas School of Architecture and the D. Kenneth Sargent Visiting Design Critic at Syracuse University’s College of Architecture.
 Recent lectures include presentations at the Royal Academy of Arts in London and the New York Public Library.
 His award-winning work has been exhibited at the American Academy of Arts and Letters in New York City, Syracuse University, and at the National Building Museum in Washington, D.C.
 In the winter of 2010/2011, he was the sole North American architect chosen to represent the continent in an exhibit at TOTO GALLERY MA in Tokyo, Japan.

-Quotes

-Asked about the origins of Kundig’s interest in gizmos: “When I was a kid, I grew up amongst industry: mining, logging, farming.
-Naturally, with that there was a lot of machinery, a lot of practically-designed – and in its way, beautiful – machinery.
-And when I lived in Alaska, I would go way out in the country, hiking and mountain climbing, and I would see these pieces of machinery way the heck back there, powered by wind or by water coming off the side of a mountain.
-The guys who designed these were geniuses!
-As I was developing an architectural voice, I realized there was something similar about buildings that I found fascinating: that buildings could be changed by people using them.
-You can literally move walls or furniture and move it on a scale that reminds you that, in fact, you’re capable –with geometry and physics– of moving these things.”

-On the importance of detail: “Detail is important because it’s at that lever that you interact directly with the building.
-You touch, move, and handle detail at the most intimate levels.
-I think If you can’t walk into a house and smile about something, there’s something missing in that house.
-I want the people I build houses for to love their house to death, and hopefully to call me two or three years later and say the place is just getting better and better.
-It’s what I do this stuff for: to be involved with a landscape and with these personalities.”